shane-kerr/ripe-542bis/README.md

 ## 4. Updating Working Group Charters

-If a WG Chair needs to update the WG charter, they need to have the text approved by the WG co-chairs before presenting the revised charter to the WG for their approval via the WG mailing list and/or at a RIPE Meeting.
+If a WG Chair needs to update the WG charter, they must have the text approved by the WG co-chairs before presenting the revised charter to the WG for their approval via the WG mailing list.
 The RIPE Chair has final approval of the new charter.

 ## 5. Policy Development Process (PDP) Responsibilities